Lucie Heins’ highly anticipated book Alberta Quiltmakers and their Quilts is now available to buy today!

 This 176-page beautifully illustrated hard-cover volume represents many years of research dedicated to the history of Alberta quilts and is an important contribution to the history of quilts in Canada.

-Your order will ship out in January 2022.
+Your order will be processed within 3 to 5 business days and shipped via Canada Post.
 Canada-wide shipping is available for a flat fee of $12 +$3 per additional copy.
 For orders of 5 books or more, the shipment fee is capped at $24.

 About Alberta Quiltmakers and their Quilts